Douglas Kearney

 In the poem, “Runaway Tongue,” the typography’s spastic (dis)organization embodies the ideas presented in what is and what makes ‘broken’ language.
 It’s a kaleidoscope framed by code-switching and englishes, pondering the question:

-by the cane breaking open
+the canebrake’s english breaking brokered by the cane breaking open the broken’s brains?

 The contention between the idea of certain englishes being broken and what it actually means for an english to be broken sits at the crux of this poem.
 We are constantly being drawn back into how systemic and institutional oppression, not only created these englishes, but perpetuates the systems of ‘brokenness.’